Clickable Menu by subject

 Excused Absences: Regular and punctual attendance is important in maintaining continuity in the learning process.
-There are times when it is necessary for a student to miss classes due to personal illness, serious illness or death in the family, or school-related events.
+There are times when it is necessary for a student to miss classes due to personal illness, serious illness, death in the family, or school-related events.
 These absences are considered excused, and the student will be given an opportunity to make up class work missed.
-Parents need to call the school office (694-4027) BY 10 a.m. when a child is going to be absent or late.
-If you wish to pick up make-up work after school is out, please tell the secretary when you call in the absence.
+Parents need to call the school office (694-4027) no later than 10 a.m. when a child is going to be absent or late.
+If you wish to pick up make-up work after school is out, please tell the receptionist when you call in the absence.

-Unexcused Absences: Absences are considered unexcused when no reason is given or when the reason given is unacceptable (such as: visiting the beauty or barber shop, sleeping late, shopping, studying for tests, preparing for parties, etc.) An Unexcused Absence is also given for five (5) Unexcused Tardies.
+Unexcused Absences: Absences are considered unexcused when no reason is given or when the reason given is unacceptable (such as: visiting the beauty or barber shop, sleeping late, shopping, studying for tests, preparing for parties, etc.) An Unexcused Absence will be given for five (5) Unexcused Tardies.

 Family Trips: We discourage trips of any kind while school is in session as any absence affects the learning process.
 This is especially true in the primary and intermediate grades where so many of the activities missed cannot be made up.
 When trips are necessary, such as for serious family illness or death in the family, we request the following action: